Saint-Matthew/MyWeatherApp/README.md

+# Weather App (Early Project)

+This was one of my first projects while learning Python and basic programming concepts.

+It focuses on fetching and displaying weather data.

-This was an early project built while I was still learning core Computer Science concept, it does not reflect my current skill level.
+Note: This project was built during my early learning phase and does not represent my current skill level.

+## What I learned
+- Working with APIs
+- Basic Python scripting
+- Handling user input